Critique: The Secret to Growing Your UX Team Skills

-Design reviews are a necessary part of a process.
-Reviews determine if a design is ready to move to the phase.
-Does it need more work or should you abandon it for another approach.
+Design reviews are a necessary part of the process.
+Reviews determine if a design is ready to move to the next phase.
+Does it need more work or should you abandon it for another approach?

 A common mistake we see is when teams combine design reviews with critique.
 They use the review session to offer constructive or affirmative feedback on the design.

-This can strip the critique of its educational value, since everyone is focused on making deadlines and meeting project objectives.
+This combination can strip the critique of its educational value because everyone is focused on making deadlines and meeting project objectives.
 Keeping the critique independent of the review sessions preserves the educational objective.
 It helps each team member think about the design work as a chance to learn and gives the designers a chance to take more risks with their work.

 Critique and the Growth of Your UX Team

 Regular critique, whether formal or ad-hoc, ramps up team members’ skills quickly.
 By changing up what the focus of learning is for each session, the team ensures that everyone’s skills become more well rounded.
 A vocabulary for design emerges and principles evolve.